The Science of Staying Younger

 Low levels of CoEnzyme Q10 are thought to be one of the primary reasons for ageing because this enzyme fuels every single cell of the body and is vital for cell division.
 Additionally, CoEnzyme Q10 recycles other antioxidants including vitamins C and E into their active states helping to neutralize more free radicals and thus protect our DNA.
 This enzyme is vital for heart health and its depletion results in fatigue and muscle weakness and I recommend using Super Ubiquinol, the most active form of Q10.

-We all know that a diet high in processed foods is detrimental to the body, one of the reasons being that high sugar and chemical laden foods destroy the beneficial bacteria in the gut.
+Probiotics: We all know that a diet high in processed foods is detrimental to the body, one of the reasons being that high sugar and chemical laden foods destroy the beneficial bacteria in the gut.
 Another problem is that artificial and chemical laden foods may affect the DNA within our bodies which can lead to cell mutation.
 Stress, antibiotics, artificial sweeteners and colours can all contribute to reducing the beneficial bacteria of your gut leading to premature ageing and illness.
-I believe the use of a good probiotic is vital and the one I recommend is Mega Probiotic ND by Food Science of Vermont.
+I believe the use of a good probiotic is vital and the one I recommend is Mega Probiotic ND.
 Containing eight strains, this non-dairy probiotic with a unique delivery system actually reaches the gut where the bacteria can colonise and perform their numerous roles.

 I recommend the use of krill oil over fish oil because it has a number of benefits.
 Fish oils can be oxidized and turn rancid which is why fish oils often have added vitamin E. Aside from possible contaminants in fish oils, one also requires to ingest larger amounts of fish oils on a daily basis as opposed to krill oil because krill oil is better utilized by the body including the cells.
-The supplement that I recommend is Power of Krill by LifeFlo.
+The supplement that I recommend is Neubria Krill Oil.

 A study in 2004 demonstrated that people who consumed 45mcg of vitamin K2 on a daily basis lived longer than people getting 12mcg daily.
 In a subsequent study, carried out on 16,000 people over 10 years, researchers found that every 10mcg increase in vitamin K2 resulted in 9% fewer cardiac concerns.
 Studies also indicate that vitamin K2 may provide protection against cell mutation within the prostate gland.

 Food sources of vitamin K2 include fermented dairy products such as cream cheese and natto.
-Natto is not very palatable and most people would not consume large quantities of cream cheese on a daily basis which is why I recommend that you consider the use of Super K2 with Advanced K2 Complex by Life Extension.
+Natto is not very palatable and most people would not consume large quantities of cream cheese on a daily basis which is why I recommend that you consider the use of Super K by Life Extension.
 This supplement is not suitable for those on blood thinning medications.

-Magnesium is a key mineral required for the production of the energy molecule ATP in every single cell of our bodies.
+Magnesium: This is a key mineral required for the production of the energy molecule ATP in every single cell of our bodies.
 Without energy, our cells cannot divide efficiently and the genetic material may be compromised.
-Those of you who have read my previous editorial on magnesium, Magnesium – The Most Important Mineral we all Overlook, will already know that a staggering 70% of adults may be magnesium deficient.
+Those of you who have read my previous editorial on magnesium, Magnesium – The Most Important Mineral We All Overlook, will already know that a staggering 70% of adults may be magnesium deficient.

 Aside from energy production and cell division, magnesium is a key mineral involved in over 300 biochemical reactions in our bodies, but specifically from this article’s point of view, magnesium deficiency makes our cells more susceptible to free radical damage.
 Ageing is very often associated with magnesium deficiency due to magnesium’s widespread role within our bodies.

 I normally recommend the use of a unique form of magnesium called Pure Magnesium Oil Spray.
 This form of magnesium gets absorbed transdermally, through the skin into bloodstream avoiding the gastric route which can cause diarrhoea when magnesium is taken by way of some of the semi-synthetic supplements available on the market.
-For those who prefer a tablet, I would recommend DynoMins Magnesium by Nature’s Plus, take one tablet daily.
-This supplement provides magnesium in its most natural state, often termed ‘food state’, ensuring maximum absorption and hence utilization by the body.
+For those who prefer a tablet or capsule, I would recommend Neuro-Mag by Life Extension, take one capsule daily.
+This supplement provides a patented form of magnesium which has been shown to be taken up even into the nervous system.

-Many experts believed that vitamin B-12 deficiency was solely associated with vegetarians since plant sources have virtually no vitamin B-12.
+Vitamin B12: Many experts believed that vitamin B12 deficiency was solely associated with vegetarians since plant sources have virtually no vitamin B12.
 This belief was incorrect because vitamin B-12 deficiency is actually widespread and the older you get, the more likely you are to be deficient.
 There are two reasons for this: firstly, the digestive system ages with you and hence it becomes difficult to absorb all nutrients as we age, and that includes vitamin B-12.
-However, the main causal factor for this deficiency is the loss of the ability of the stomach to produce a protein called intrinsic factor which binds with vitamin B-12 and allows its absorption in the intestine.
+However, the main causal factor for this deficiency is the loss of the ability of the stomach to produce a protein called intrinsic factor which binds with vitamin B12 and allows its absorption in the intestine.

 When turmeric is eaten in curries or in its raw state, it is changed by our digestive juices and very little actually gets into the bloodstream.
-It is for this reason that you need a supplement and the supplement that I recommend is Super Bio-Curcumin by Life Extension which absorbs seven times more effectively than conventional turmeric supplements.
-Not only does Super Bio-Curcumin provide far greater peak blood levels, but the curcumin remains in the bloodstream almost twice as long as conventional supplements.
+It is for this reason that you need a supplement and the supplement that I recommend is Curcumin Elite by Life Extension which is absorbed some 270 times more than most other curcumin supplements and provides the full spectrum of active ingredients in turmeric called curcuminoids.

 Whilst a nutritious diet and the supplements mentioned above may confer great benefits, one cannot ignore the impact of lifestyle strategies which help to prevent telomere shortening and hence protect us against premature ageing and age-related diseases.
 These include exercise and calorie reduction.